gazebosim/gz-cmake/MigrationFromClassic.md

 In many cases, a package that we depend on will be distributed with a pkgconfig (`*.pc`) file.
 In such a case, `gz-cmake` provides a macro that can easily find the package and create an imported target for it.
-Simply use `include(IgnPkgConfig)` and then `gz_pkg_check_modules(~)` in your find-module, and you are done.
+Simply use `include(GzPkgConfig)` and then `gz_pkg_check_modules(~)` in your find-module, and you are done.
 An example of a simple case of this can be found in `gz-cmake/cmake/FindGTS.cmake`.